The Importance of Holocaust Education

 This year’s Holocaust Essay contest will focus on how we can use the lessons of the Holocaust to encourage tolerance, acceptance and respect for others.

-Entries must be typed, double spaced and include a title page that lists the author’s name, school, teacher, grade, phone number and email address.
-Submissions missing requested information will be automatically disqualified.
+· Entries must be typed, double spaced and include a title page that lists the author’s name, school, teacher, grade, phone number and email address.
+Submissions missing requested information will automatically be disqualified.
+Essays will NOT be returned.

 Jewish Federation of Greater Baton Rouge